-Senior-level sales and accounts responsibilities can cover a lot of ground, and I make sure to cover all that ground when we interview you.
+Senior-level sales and accounts responsibilities can cover a lot of ground, and I make sure to cover all that ground when I interview you.
 Then I select and arrange the information to tell the full story, a story more widely relevant to employers than what they’re used to seeing.

-Information Technology, Engineering, Manufacturing, & General Technology
+Technology: IT, Engineering, Manufacturing, & General